 Naturally if you are flying solo, you are the sole manipulator of the controls, are responsible for the operation and safety of the flight and hold the correct ratings.
 In this scenario, you are both eligible to log PIC time and you are acting as the PIC.

-Getting ready to become a professional airline pilot and want PIC tips from the professionals?
-Order a copy of the ASA’s Pilots in Command: Your Best Trip, Every Trip.
+Getting ready to become a professional airline pilot?
+Start your journey by logging time the way the professionals do with a Jeppesen Professional Pilot Logbook.
 Celebrate your PIC status with a Pilot In Command tee from Aeroplane Apparel Co. available in both men’s and women’s styling.

 EducationStudent pilotTraining